Types of Project Management Across Industries And Categories With Examples

 Certainly!
 Here are examples of project management methodologies across various industries:

-Healthcare Industry in hospital
+Healthcare Industry in Hospital

 In healthcare, Lean improves processes and efficiency, Six Sigma enhances quality and safety, and PCMH prioritizes comprehensive, patient-centered care through teamwork and engagement, resulting in better outcomes for patients and organizations.